Heapy/kotbot/core-gen/src/main/resources/latest.md

 #### deleteForumTopic

-Use this method to delete a forum topic along with all its messages in a forum supergroup chat.
-The bot must be an administrator in the chat for this to work and must have the can_delete_messages administrator rights.
+Use this method to delete a forum topic along with all its messages in a forum supergroup chat or a private chat with a user.
+In the case of a supergroup chat the bot must be an administrator in the chat for this to work and must have the can_delete_messages administrator rights.
 Returns True on success.

 | Parameter | Type | Required | Description |